prayeole/ai-on-eks/blueprints/inference/nvidia-deep-research/README.md

 ./opensearch/build-opensearch-images.sh
 ```

-This script will:
-- Build Docker images with OpenSearch integration
-- Tag images with version `2.3.0-opensearch`
-- Push to your ECR registry
+This script will build Docker images with OpenSearch integration, tag them with version `2.3.0-opensearch`, and push to your ECR registry

-### Step 7: Deploy RAG Blueprint with OpenSearch
+### Step 6: Deploy RAG Blueprint with OpenSearch

 Deploy the RAG Blueprint using the OpenSearch-enabled images and IRSA service account:

-> **Note**: The `helm/helm-values/rag-values-os.yaml` file is pre-configured with Karpenter labels for automatic g5 instance provisioning.
+> **Note**: The `helm/rag-values-os.yaml` file is pre-configured with Karpenter labels for automatic g5 instance provisioning.
 No manual node selection required.

 ```bash
 # Set deployment variables